asplake/agendashift-open/framework/models-sources-inspirations.md

 See:
   * References for *Agendashift* chapters 4 & 5
   * References for *Right to Left* chapters 4, 5 & 6
-  * Additional references included in the description of the pattern [Just-in-time Strategy Deployment]
+  * Additional references included in the description of the pattern [Right-to-Left Strategy Deployment]

 ## Overall